NachoNight/documentation/docs/auth/README.md

 # Database:

-To interact with the database, we are using the Sequelize package.
+To interact with the database, we are using [Sequelize](https://sequelize.org/).

 The `Sequelize` constructor requires a database user and password, table name and a port to establish a connection.